Fred Couples: PGA Tour Champions

 Couples made his debut on the Champions Tour at the opening event of the 2010 season, the Mitsubishi Electric Championship in Hawaii.
 He nearly won the tournament, finishing second to Tom Watson.
 Despite the loss, Couples stated, "I had a wonderful time.
 I think I was 21 under par and didn't win a tournament.
 That hasn't happened too many times."
 Had he won, he would have become the 16th player to win his Champions Tour debut.
 He won his next three starts, The ACE Group Classic, the Toshiba Classic and the Cap Cana Championship, becoming the first player in Champions Tour history to win three of his first four career events.
 Couples made another run at the 2010 Masters Tournament but finished 6th.
 It was his 26th top ten finish in a major tournament.

-He finished second in the 2010 Senior PGA Championship.
+Couples finished second in the 2010 Senior PGA Championship.
 Later in the same year he finished runner-up to Bernhard Langer in the U.S. Senior Open.
 Couples had a one-shot lead after 55 holes, but disaster struck on the par 5 2nd hole.
 He decided to lay up rather than going for the green.
 His lay-up shot was effective, but his 3rd shot landed in the water.
 After dropping 4, his 5th shot was driven over the green.
 He finished the hole with a triple bogey; his one-shot lead became a 3 shot deficit.
 He played solidly for the rest of the round, but could not catch up to Langer.

 Couples earned a 4th win at the Administaff Small Business Classic.
 On Sunday, he was grouped with Corey Pavin and Mark Wiebe and soared past them and the rest of the field shooting a 9 under 63, with 29 on the back nine.
 Couples won the Champions Tour Rookie of the Year award in 2010.

 Couples was sidelined once again for most of the 2011 season because of his stubborn back problems.
 But after receiving treatment in Germany, he was able to come back.
 He won his first major tournament on the senior circuit by defeating John Cook, on the third hole of a sudden death play-off, capturing the Senior Players Championship.

 In July 2012, Couples won his second senior major championship when he won The Senior Open Championship at Turnberry.
 He came from a stroke back to win by two over Gary Hallberg.
 He made a 25-foot putt for birdie on the last hole to hold off Hallberg, for a round of three under 68 on Sunday.
 This was his eighth victory in total on the Champions Tour.

 In 2016, Couples was forced to forgo the Masters Tournament for the first time since 1994, citing ongoing back problems, which have plagued him throughout his career.